AlexYegupov/test-remark/README.md

 Quick start https://docsify.js.org/#/quickstart

-### how to add/edit images in md

-*   drug\&drop & manual fix fixfilename in VScode
-*   copy-paste by ctrl+alt+v using Markdown Paste VSCode extension

 # TODO

-*   remark-reference-links & how to create a terms?
+ - load images
-*   format md (by pretter or natively by remark?)
+ - format md (by pretter or natively by remark?)
-*   terms storage strategy (md references?)
+ - terms storage strategy (md references?)
-*   TOC
+ - TOC
-*   styling
+ - styling
-*   header, footer
+ - header, footer
-*   link prevew
+ - link prevew
-*   link
+ - link
-*   convert it all to the library with instruction & create demo how to attach to project
+ - convert it all to the library with instruction & create demo how to attach to project
-*   apply remark-autolink-references to convert links like JIRA-123 to project-configurable links (like project jira tickets etc)

-    (OR maybe use remark-linkify-regex for this?)
-*   add remark-truncate-links
-*   add remark-gfm (autolink urls, tables, linst, strikethrough, footnotes)
-*   ?(not sure) landakram/remark-wiki-link: Parse and render wiki links.